vsimkus/pmr2024-vae/README.md

 This section details how to run the tutorial on DICE remotely without physically sitting in front of an Informatics desktop.
 You don't need to read this if you are using one of the machines in Appleton tower.

-The description in this sections is a shorter version of the detailed steps described in the [MLP course](https://github.com/VICO-UoE/mlpractical/blob/mlp2021-22/lab1/notes/remote-working-guide.md), so refer to the linked document if you need more details.
+The description in this sections is a shorter version of the detailed steps described in the [MLP course](https://github.com/VICO-UoE/mlpractical/blob/mlp2023-24/lab1/notes/remote-working-guide.md), so refer to the linked document if you need more details.

 ### (Prerequisite, if your are not on the University network) Connecting to the Informatics VPN

 Majority of you will be connected to the University network, hence those can skip this.
 If instead you want to run the experiments on the DICE machines remotely from *outside* the University network you can follow the below steps to setup.

-According to the new Informatics [policy](https://blog.inf.ed.ac.uk/systems/2021/11/23/changes-to-the-ssh-service/) you will need to connect through the Informatics VPN to be able to remotely connect to the DICE machines.
+According to the Informatics [policy](https://blog.inf.ed.ac.uk/systems/2021/11/23/changes-to-the-ssh-service/) you will need to connect through the Informatics VPN to be able to remotely connect to the DICE machines.
 See <https://computing.help.inf.ed.ac.uk/openvpn> for VPN setup instructions on any OS.
 When the guide asks you to download ovpn configuration file, choose `Informatics-EdLAN-AT.ovpn`.

 ### SSH connection to student.compute